 Fund Goal and Approach

+The fund seeks long-term capital appreciation.
 To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in stocks of publicly traded companies located in the United States.
 The fund may invest in the stocks of companies of any market capitalization and may hold growth or value stocks or a blend of both.
-The fund invests principally in common stocks, but its stock investments also may include preferred stocks, convertible securities and real estate investment trust securities (REITs), including those purchased in initial public offerings (IPOs) or shortly thereafter.
-Although the fund normally invests in U.S.-based companies, it may invest up to 20% of its assets in publicly traded foreign companies, including up to 5% of its assets in issuers located in emerging market countries.
+The fund invests principally in common stocks, but its stock investments also may include preferred stocks, convertible securities and real estate investment trust securities (REITs), including those purchased in initial public offerings (IPOs).
+Although the fund normally invests in U.S.-based companies, it may invest up to 20% of its assets in publicly traded foreign companies.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.